 Jerico Springs is a blue-collar town, with 44.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jerico Springs is a village of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Jerico Springs who work in office and administrative support (12.50%), healthcare suport services (12.50%), and healthcare (6.25%).

-Jerico Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Jerico Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Jerico Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Jerico Springs does not have a public transit system used by locals to get to and from work.

 The citizens of Jerico Springs have a very low rate of college education: just 6.29% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.